Where the Past Belongs

 “See, easy,” he sighed as he crossed his long legs on the sofa.
 “Your turn.”

 She suddenly felt like she was playing a twisted game of chess.
-Taking a deep breath, she focused back on the roundabout questions she was going to ask him to get a clearer picture of what he was.
-As she went back over the list she had been compiling in her head prior to being derailed by his sensually charged question, she remember the next one she had planned to ask and wasn’t sure if it was over the line or not, but needed to know.
+Taking a deep breath, she focused back on the roundabout questions she was going to ask to get a clearer picture of what he was.
+As she went back over the list she had been compiling in her head prior to being derailed by his sensually charged question, Madeline remembered the next one she had planned to ask and wasn’t sure if it was over the line or not but needed to know.

 “Have you ever killed anyone?”